uktrade/trade-remedies-api/docs/adr/adr-005-use-amazon-ses.md

 used to ensure that the TRS is compliant.
 We currently use [GOV.UK Notify](https://www.notifications.service.gov.uk) to send all email communication which only saves logs for 7 days, this is not enough, we want a permanent record of all emails sent.

-The question is how do we achieve this?
-There are a number of options:
+We can achieve this with the following options:

 - Save the logs to a database
 - Save the logs to a file